With support from the Visionary network we were able to create a varied programme of workshops and webinars for the 2021 online annual conference.

-A huge thank you to everyone who is sharing, facilitating and supporting the conference and our wider online programme throughout the year, we hope you enjoy reading more about the workshops below..
+A huge thank you to everyone who is shared, facilitated and supported the conference and our wider online programme throughout the year, we hope you enjoy reading more about the workshops below.

 Wednesday 24 November 2021 – Workshop Session 1